 Identify Your Best Opportunities with NAICS Codes

-This month we focused on North American Industry Classification System (NAICS) codes, covering what a NAICS code is, how to use codes to determine if your organization qualifies as a small business, top spending trends and much more.
+NAICS (North American Industry Classification System) codes are a very important part of government contracting.
+We've covered what a NAICS code is, how to use codes to determine if your organization qualifies as a small business, top spending trends and much more.
 Now that you know about NAICS codes, start using them now to find opportunities!

 Each year, the government spends millions on a vast array of goods and services, buying everything from office supplies and airplanes to fitness equipment.
 Given the volume of procurement activities, where do you start?
 You can narrow down opportunities using these codes in the right way.
 Your NAICS codes help focus your opportunity searches, so you can zero in on the right opportunities for YOUR business.